SvenVw/fdm/.changeset/heavy-peas-grab.md

 "@svenvw/fdm-app": patch
 ---

-Improve and standardize handling avatar initials
+Improve and standardize the handling of avatar initials